 Omega-3 fatty acids found in fish oils are thought to have an anti-inflammatory effect, so may be helpful in cases of BPH – particularly if your diet is low in omega-3s.
 There is also some evidence that men with BPH have lower-than-normal omega-3 levels (xx).

-Some researchers believe there may be a link between vitamin D and prostate cancer, with one study having discovered that men with the lowest levels of vitamin D may have a higher risk of dying from prostate cancer than those with the highest levels (v).
-Low levels of vitamin D have also been associated with BPH (vi).
+Some researchers believe there may be a link between vitamin D and prostate cancer, with one study having discovered that men with the lowest levels of vitamin D may have a higher risk of dying from prostate cancer than those with the highest levels (xxi).
+Low levels of vitamin D have also been associated with BPH (xxii).

 The recommended form of vitamin D is vitamin D3 or cholecalciferol, as it’s the natural form of vitamin D that the body makes when it’s exposed to sunlight.
 Vitamin D3 supplements are available in tablet form, and now you can get them in veggie-friendly drops too.